UKHomeOffice/engineering-guidance-and-standards/docs/principles/keep-it-simple.md

           href: /principles/write-maintainable-reusable-and-evolutionary-code/
 ---

-Keeping your code and piplines simple, makes them easier to read, self documenting and it enables incidents to be more quickly analysed and changes made.
+Keeping your code and pipelines simple makes them easier to read, self-documenting and enables incidents to be analysed and resolved faster.

 ---

 ## Rationale

-Code should be legible by a developer at any level, creating complex and hard to read code makes it more difficult to understand, work on and, ulitimately fix issues.
-Readbility is important, to help others understand what the code is meant to do, asking team members to explain may mean the code is too complicated.
-If a developer with project experience leaves the team, the code should still be understanable to be iterated on.
+Code should be legible by a developer at any level.
+Creating complex and hard to read code makes it more difficult to understand, work on and ultimately fix issues.

+Readability is important to help others understand what the code is meant to do.
+If code needs to be explained often, this may be a sign that it is too complicated and should be simplified.

+If a developer with project experience leaves the team, the remaining team members should still be able to understand and maintain the codebase.

 ---

 ## Applications and Implications

-- Simple code enables better async communication, enabling pull requests to be read with ease, and to understand the intent of the actions it performs.
+- Simple code enables better asynchronous communication, enabling pull requests to be more easily read and understood.
-- Don't overthink the future of your code, to avoid premature optimisation, don't write code until it's needed.
-Though extendability should still considered.
+- To avoid premature optimisation, don't write code until it's needed, whilst considering extensibility where appropriate.
-- Follow the theme and practices within a project already, to help the existing team understand more easily.
+- Follow the theme and practices already established within a project, to help the existing team understand new code more easily.
 - Third party libraries can be useful to reuse code that someone else has already written.
-- Multiple lines of comments, could mean the code is too complicated to understand and should be refactored.
+- Multiple lines of comments could mean the code is too complicated to understand and should be refactored.
-- Clear variable and function names helps to keep your code self documenting.
+- Following naming convention for variables and methods helps in self documenting your code
-- Looking at whether large functions be refactored to break out key logic can help understand a functions intent, as well as enabling reusability in the future.
-For further details the [Write maintainable, reusable and evolutionary code priciple](/principles/write-maintainable-reusable-and-evolutionary-code/) goes into greater depth.
+- Refactoring large functions to break out key logic can improve readability as well as enabling reuse in the future.
+For further details, the [Write maintainable, reusable and evolutionary code principle](/principles/write-maintainable-reusable-and-evolutionary-code/) goes into greater depth.

 ---